PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 parameterized policies with parameters :math:`\boldsymbol{\theta}`, and :math:`D` is some distance measure.

-The problem that TRPO aims to solve is to find an appropriate direction and step size for updating the actor in order to improve performance without deviating too far from the original actor.
-To achieve this, TRPO reformulates Problem :eq:`ppo-eq-1` as:
+TRPO tackles the challenge of determining the appropriate direction and step size for actor updates, aiming to improve performance while minimizing deviations from the original actor.
+To achieve this, TRPO reformulates
+Problem :eq:`ppo-eq-1` as:

 .. _ppo-eq-2: